 To trade in your current lease for a new one, simply go to your dealership or leasing company and ask if they will accept a trade in for a new lease.
 If they will allow you to trade it in they will include any costs, fees, and penalties from your original lease into your new lease.
 For example, if the original vehicle is worth less than what you still owe on the lease, you will have to add the difference to the new lease when calculating the payments.
 Similarly, any excess damage or annual kilometer penalties you have incurred on the original vehicle will also be added to the new lease.

 It can be more expensive over time, but it does allow you to spread these costs over the period of your new lease rather than paying it all up front.
 This can get you into a dangerous game of incurring bigger costs and payments, so it is not advisable to trade in your lease more than once in a row.
 It is really only a viable option to do once if you really need a new vehicle.
 For example, say you lease a small sedan and a year or two after you are having a child and need a bigger family vehicle, you can trade in the small sedan for a bigger SUV or van as long as you can afford the new lease payments.

-#4 — Terminating a Car Lease
+#4 — Learn About a Car Lease Termination